bbc/genie-starter-pack/docs/gameplay-components/gameplay-component.md

 ## What documentation do I need to supply?

-Documentation outlining how to reskin your gameplay component and how to replace the assets with new ones, as well as documentation outlining how to build and run your component from source code.
+You will need to provide us with documentation outlining how to re-theme your gameplay component, how to replace the assets with new ones, and how to build and run your component from source code.